BuildZoom vs Shovels vs Construction Monitor vs PermitGrab

 The three reasons we don't compete head-on with Shovels or ATTOM: (1) we ship a daily email digest of new permits in cities you follow, so you don't have to log in and check; (2) we cross-reference state licensing databases automatically to attach contractor phone numbers — which is the difference between "I have a contractor's name" and "I can call them today"; (3) we charge a flat $149/month so the cost is predictable.

-If you want to see the actual data: browse all 1061 cities, Chicago permits, Phoenix permits, Miami permits, or try 10 free phone reveals on any city — no signup, no card.
+If you want to see the actual data: browse all 1061 cities, Chicago permits, Phoenix permits, Miami permits.
+First 10 contractor reveals each month are free with no signup.
+The 14-day Pro trial collects a card at signup; cancel anytime in one click.

 Get the Full Platform Comparison Database